 Mail picker, courier and employee

-In the "cemetery" of the jobs that will disappear, the taxi driver will also be joined by mail sorters, couriers and postal employees.
-Over the past 10 years, these positions have lost more than a quarter of the workforce.
-Email, AI-based collection systems, Hub Locker and self-employed couriers in the future will accelerate this trend.
+In the "cemetery" of jobs that will disappear, taxi drivers will also be joined by mail sorters, couriers and postal workers.
+Over the past 10 years these positions have lost more than a quarter of the workforce.
+Email, AI-based collection systems, Hub Lockers and in the future autonomous couriers will accelerate this trend.

 Rider

-Competition from automatic piloting software was already in the dock since 2016.
+Since 2016, competition from autopilot software has been in the dock.
 Such systems will give human pilots a hard time.
 Autopilot features have long supported pilots in flight.
-We are at the point where pilots can only take control of aircraft during take-off and landing.
-In the next 50 years, probably sooner (for the sake of "terrible brackets" like that of the Boeing 737 Max) both humans and goods will soon be transported on unmanned aircraft.
+We are at the point where pilots can only take control of aircraft during takeoff and landing.
+In the next 50 years, probably before (for good measure of the "terrible brackets" like that of the Boeing 737 Max) both human beings and goods will soon be transported on unmanned aircraft.

 Debt collection, tax collector